Conciliation

 Conciliation is an essential step before you're able to take your dispute to arbitration, or to court.
 It is an opportunity for you, and others involved in the dispute to be heard.

-You can find more detailed information about conciliation in our fact sheets on the resources page which covers everything from when to apply, what to expect at a conference and more.
+You can find more detailed information about conciliation in our fact sheets on the resources page, which covers everything from when to apply, what to expect as your dispute progresses and more.

 Can I apply for conciliation?